 When selecting a water softener for your home, how do you choose the right one?

 In our view, it is incredibly important to choose your softener with tremendous care.
 If you select very well, this should be a decision you need only make once every 15–20 years, and if you're very lucky, your softener could last you much, much longer.

 This customer chose their softener well… purchased nearly 40 years previous for about £1,000 in today's money, it was still giving softened water when we were invited in by the customer to do a FREE Health check on it.
-The customer decided, however, to change it as they wanted the convenience of block salt and the peace of mind of reliability, and so they opted for the Minimax M3 water softener which is the most advanced non-electric softener on the market at the time.
+The customer decided, however, to change it as they wanted the convenience of block salt and the peace of mind of reliability, and so they opted for the Harvey Minimax M3 water softener which was the most advanced non-electric softener on the market at the time.
 Harvey's now makes the superior Minimax Innova

 A well-chosen softener should give you such incredible water so that every day you have a shower or a bath, or you walk into your sparkling kitchen and bathroom, you remember you have a water softener fitted.
 Additionally, it is so very important to ensure that the softener is capable of meeting the needs of the property as well as the people who live there.

 If your property is over three floors with a bathroom on the top floor, careful consideration needs to be given to the water pressure and flow rates required at the top-level bathroom.
 Properties designed like this sometimes require a more powerful, larger water softener compared to a standard two-storey home.

 The same would apply if you are a larger family – a standard domestic softener in such a circumstance could be expensive to run and maybe inefficient.
 It would also work so hard that it would last only a few years as it would just burn out.
 So in these circumstances, it would once again be prudent to choose the softener well, sizing the softener carefully to meet the demands of your growing family.

 Do you need a single or twin cylinder water softener?